 Reasons to Choose NIDDK for Your Fellowship

 NIDDK fellows from high school through M.D. and Ph.D. have access to a range of community and career support programs and scientific opportunities.
+Many trainees are now prominent faculty members at leading universities throughout the world.
+Several have received Nobel prizes and other prestigious awards.

 NIDDK embraces diverse backgrounds and perspectives.
 Fellows come from across the U.S. and many countries.
 NIDDK fellows have access to